snotskie/ttrpg/md/index.md

 These are performed like any other Endeavor, with the following adjustments, action options, and buttons:

 **Force and Greatness:** The symbol <b>X</b> represents your "force" for the round, such as force of will, force of strength, or so on.
-And your temporary blessings might represent your accumulated "honor," "might", "coolness," or so on.
+Your temporary blessings represent your accumulated "honor," "might", "coolness," or so on.

-**Monstrosities:** Your opponents are "monstrosities," which are characters as usual, but with a Starting Position (SP) representing how hard they are to remove from the Endeavor, as well as a number of secret tags that affect their actions and buttons.
+**Monstrosities:** Your opponents are "monstrosities," which are characters as usual but with a Starting Position (SP) representing how hard they are to remove from the Endeavor and a number of tags that affect their actions and buttons.

 **Setup:** You and your "allies" begin at position $0$.
 If an opponent has an SP of $10 (3)$, for example, they begin at position $10$ and add a Recovery button $3$ below that.
 All opponents also add a Defeat button at position $0$.